xmamo/xmamo.github.io/index.md

 ---
 title: 'About me'
-description: "My name is Matteo Morena.
+description: 'My name is Matteo Morena.
 I like skiing, music, nature, hiking, and programming.
-This website is dedicated to share my interest in this last subject."
+This website is dedicated to share my interest in this last subject.'
-keywords: 'Matteo Morena, Mamo, developer, programmer, sofware engineer, software, programming'
+keywords: 'Matteo Morena, Mamo, developer, sofware engineer, programmer, software, skills'
 permalink: '/index.xhtml'
 canonical: '/'
 ---